-If you or a loved one is in need of skilled care in long-term care, it’s important to understand what that means and what to expect.
-Skilled care is provided by nurses and other healthcare professionals who are specially trained to meet the needs of people with chronic illnesses or disabilities.
-In this guide, we will discuss the types of skilled care that are available, as well as what you need to know before making a decision about long-term care.
+If you or a loved one needs skilled care in long-term care, it’s essential to understand what that means and what to expect.
+Skilled care is provided by nurses and other healthcare professionals specially trained to meet the needs of people with chronic illnesses or disabilities.
+This guide will discuss the types of skilled care available and what you need to know before deciding on long-term care.

 What is Skilled Care?